Categories

 Maybe I can save you,

-if you ask me pretty please;
+just ask me pretty please;

 I’m pretty sure that pretty soon